-The actuarial assumptions used in the June 30, 2018 actuarial valuation were based on the results of an actuarial experience study for the period from July 1, 2013 to June 30, 2017.
+The actuarial assumptions used in the June 30, 2019 roll-forward actuarial valuation were based on the results of an actuarial experience study for the period from July 1, 2013 to June 30, 2017.
 As a result of this experience study, the Board adopted updated actuarial assumptions for the June 30, 2018 actuarial valuation to better reflect expected future experience.
+The assumptions used in the June 30, 2019 roll-forward valuation are the same as those in the June 30, 2018 valuation, except (i) the salary increase assumption and the pensioner benefit increase assumption were modified to be 0% per year for FY19 and FY20, and 3.62% per year thereafter based on information provided by the Board, and (ii) the amount included in the Normal Cost for administrative expenses was updated to reflect the most recent two years of actual administrative expenses paid from postretirement healthcare plan assets.